vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

               Personalize > Display > "Make it easier to read what is on your machine" That setting must be set to "smaller" 100% It is is adjusted your graphical compare restuls will not match,

+        It is recommended to save this modified theme to make it easier to switch back to at a later time.
 ```

   - Launch BridgePoint